Complementarities in Sparse Two-Sided Interaction Models: Introduction

-To study these questions, this paper introduces the Bipartite Interaction (BI) framework, which flexibly models two-sided interactions.
-Any model in this framework has two components: (i) a matching network, where nodes represent agents and edges capture which pairs are observed, and (ii) an interaction function, which maps the latent characteristics of matched agents into observed outcomes.
-The matching network summarizes the pattern of available data, while restrictions on the interaction function reflect assumptions about complementarities and generate distinct models within the framework.
-A well-known example is the two-way fixed effects (TWFE) model, which assumes an additively separable interaction function and therefore rules out complementarities.
-This model has become widely used by applied economists, particularly following its influential application by \cite{abowd1999high}.
+To do so, this paper introduces a framework for modeling two-sided interactions.
+Any model in this framework has two components: (i) a matching network, where nodes represent agents and edges indicate which pairs are observed, and (ii) an interaction function, which maps the latent characteristics of matched agents into outcomes.
+The interaction function describes the model's economic structure, while the matching network summarizes the information available in the data.
+Separating these two components makes explicit the role of the observed matching network in identification.
+In settings where TWFE models are commonly applied, only a small fraction of all potential matches is observed, and each agent typically interacts with only a few agents on the other side.
+Which forms of complementarity can be recovered therefore depends on whether these observed matches form sufficiently informative network patterns.

-Building on this framework, I introduce the Tukey model, named after John Tukey, who proposed an analogous functional form in the context of nonlinear ANOVA \citep{tukey1949one}.
-The Tukey model enriches the TWFE specification by allowing for complementarities in a simple and interpretable way: it relies on the assumption that the cross-partial derivative of the interaction function is determined by a single scalar parameter.
-This interaction parameter entirely captures the presence, strength, and direction of complementarities; when it equals zero, complementarities vanish, and the model coincides with TWFE.
+Within this framework, I center the analysis on the Tukey model, named after John Tukey, who proposed an analogous functional form in the context of nonlinear ANOVA \citep{tukey1949one}.
+The model enriches the TWFE specification by assuming a constant cross-partial derivative of the interaction function, governed by a single scalar parameter.
+This interaction parameter fully characterizes the presence, direction, and strength of complementarities.
+Positive and negative values imply positive and negative complementarities, respectively, while a value of zero eliminates complementarities and reduces the model to TWFE.
+The Tukey model therefore provides a parsimonious but economically meaningful departure from additive separability.

-Next, I study two extensions of the Tukey model that accommodate richer complementarity structures by relaxing the restriction of a constant cross-partial derivative.
-The first allows a firm-specific interaction parameter, permitting heterogeneity in complementarity across firms.
-This specification uses the functional form in \cite{bonhomme2019distributional} but drops their grouping assumption, treating each agent individually without clustering.
-The second extension imposes no parametric restriction on the cross-partial derivative.
-It serves as a fully flexible nonparametric benchmark, requiring only that the interaction function be monotone in both arguments.